FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/television/lena-zavaroni-and-music/1979-05-23-lena-zavaroni-and-music.md

 subtitle: "Guests: Elaine Stritch, Wayne Sleep and George Chisholm"
 description: This week's guests are Elaine Stritch, Wayne Sleep and George Chisholm.
 post_description: This week's guests are Elaine Stritch, Wayne Sleep and George Chisholm.
-categories: [BBC One, Lena Zavaroni and Music, Dougie Squires, OnThisDay23May]
+categories: [Television-BBC One, Lena Zavaroni and Music, Dougie Squires, OnThisDay23May]
 last_modified_at: 11 April 2026
 ---